 6. Pink ribbons are, well, pink.
 They represent females with breast cancer.

 But men can and do get breast cancer too.
 Sadly, this can leave them feeling like outcasts — adding to the possible humiliation of having a “woman’s disease” in the first place.

 7. The pink ribbon is used to represent hope, faith and courage.

 The underlying message for some might be construed to be, just remain hopeful.
 You’ll be fine.
 This leaves little room for other genuine feelings like fear, anger and uncertainty.

 There is nothing wrong with courage, hope or faith.
 But when these become tied to a pink ribbon, perhaps we are unintentionally suggesting that women should sit quietly and accept breast cancer.
 It might even suggest we should sit back and accept the lack of progress in prevention and treatment, much less a cure.

 Think about it.
 Remember all that sugar and spice nonsense about good little girls?

 8. The pink ribbon overshadows all the other ribbons.
-It’s the “bully of ribbons.”
+In a way, it’s become the bully of ribbons.

 What do you say?